WilsonLimSet/chindospeak/README.md

 ## Migration from Original Apps

-The original apps (flash-learn and ajar) have been analyzed and their common components extracted into the shared directory.
+The original language-specific apps have been analyzed and their common components extracted into the shared directory.
 Language-specific functionality has been abstracted into configuration files, allowing for easy maintenance and extension.

 ## Technology Stack